Welcome to VIPEr (the Virtual Inorganic Pedagogical Electronic Resource)!

-Learning Objects: Teaching Inorganic Chemistry?
+- Learning Objects: Teaching Inorganic Chemistry (or even General Chemistry)?
 This site contains learning objects of various types in each subfield of inorganic chemistry as well as general pedagogical resources.
-You can search for particular types or content areas and download teaching resources to modify for use in your own classes.
-If you are a registered user, you can access Problem Sets (some with answer keys), and you can also rate (by clicking on the appropriate number of stars) objects, mark them as “favorites” or indicate whether you have adopted them in your own classes.
+You can search for particular types of content such as “in-class activities” or content areas such as “f-block chemistry” and download teaching resources to modify for use in your own classes.
+If you are a registered user, you can access Problem Sets (some with answer keys), and you can also mark learning object as “favorites” or indicate whether you have adopted them in your own classes.
 In addition, you can comment on materials as well to give others implementation ideas.

-Search for keyword: Know what concept you are looking for?
+- Search for keyword: Know what concept you are looking for?
 You can do a full search of the titles and descriptions of each learning object.
-From the Home Page type in your search string in the Search box (at the top right of the page).
+From any page, type your search string in the Search box (at the top right of the page).

-Forums: This site contains a number of Forums (everything from Course Content discussions to threaded discussions on Demos and Great Inorganic Quotes).
-To view Forums topics, select the "Forums" block on the front page or from the top drop down menu.
+- Forums: This site contains a number of Forums addressing everything from Course Content discussions to threaded discussions on Demos and Great Inorganic Quotes.
+To view Forums topics, select the "Forums" button on the front page or use the top drop down menu.
 Registered users of the site can post responses within Forums or create new Forum topics.

 How do I become a registered user?

 Unregistered users may view most content.
-In order to comment on content or forums, you must become a registered user.
-Select "Create New Account" under User Login at the top right of the screen and provide the requested information.
+In order to leave comments on content orin Forums, you must become a registered user.
+Select "Create New Account" at the top right of the screen and provide the requested information.
 Your account will be activated immediately.
 If you are a graduate student, post-doc, or faculty member, you may also "Request Additional Privileges" by selecting the check box at the end of the "Create an Account" page.
-After a member of the leadership council confirms your institutional affiliation, you will be granted "Faculty" status.
+After a member of the administration team confirms your institutional affiliation, you will be granted "Faculty" status.
 This will allow you to contribute content, view and download all existing content (including Problem Sets), and fully participate in the social aspects of the site.

 How do I contribute content?